archinetai/audio-encoders-pytorch/README.md

 ## Audio Encoders - PyTorch

 A collection of audio autoencoders, in PyTorch.
+Pretrained models can be found at [`archisound`](https://github.com/archinetai/archisound).

 ## Install